gadalang/gadalang/README.md

 But what if we want to refer to a existing `hello` variable instead of a string ?

-The syntax for making reference to variables global to the program is:
+The syntax for making reference to program inputs is:

 ```yaml
 # max.yml